Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Introduction

-This study will focus on extending the NRQCD Lagrangian and considering the leading electro-weak (EW) corrections to one loop order with terms up to and including $\mathcal{O}(\alpha\alpha_s/m^3,\alpha^2/m^2)$, for the two and four fermion operators of NRQCD.
-Although the Wilson coefficients are known in the EFT up to $\mathcal{O}(\alpha_s^2/m^4)$, the EW corrections have not yet been considered.
-They must be incorporated since at leading order they start altering the matching coefficients at the same order as the higher-order QCD terms.
-Whence, we study the effect at leading order of incorporating the EW contributions and noticing how the matching coefficients are improved.
-Moreover, the Lagrangian itself must be extended to include CP-violating operators for the matching procedure to hold with the SM as CP symmetry holds for QCD but not the full SM.
-The utility of our efforts lies in the prolific use of heavy quark effective theories for high precision observable predictions at threshold energies which would be the primary purpose of a future collider \cite{frey1996top}.
-For instance, with regards to the top quark mass determination, which is crucial for understanding the stability of the EW vacuum \cite{alekhin2012top}.
-Many so-called threshold quark mass definitions \cite{marquard2015quark,beneke1998quark,pineda2001determination} have arisen from the HQ EFT frameworks and we know that the EW sector plays a crucial role in determining the $\overline{\text{MS}}$ mass of the top quark \cite{jegerlehner2013difference,kniehl1996dependence} thus it stands to reason that the same is true for the threshold mass definitions.
+In this paper, we will extend the NRQCD Lagrangian by taking into account the leading electroweak (EW) corrections to the two- and four-quark operators of NRQCD at one-loop order, retaining terms through orders $\mathcal{O}(\alpha/m^3)$ and $\mathcal{O}(\alpha^2/m^2)$ respectively.
+Although the Wilson coefficients are known in the EFT through $\mathcal{O}(\alpha_s^2/m^2)$ \cite{Gerlach:2019kfo} and $\mathcal{O}(\alpha_s/m^5)$ \cite{Huang:2020fiu}, the EW corrections have not yet been considered in full detail.
+They must be incorporated, since, at leading order, they start altering the matching coefficients by amounts comparable to the higher-order QCD terms.
+Therefore, we study the effect of incorporating the EW contributions at leading order and notice how the matching coefficients are improved.
+Moreover, the Lagrangian itself must be extended to include parity violating operators to enable the matching to the SM, as parity symmetry holds for QCD, but not for the full SM.
+The usefulness of our efforts lies in the prolific use of heavy-quark EFTs for high-precision predictions of observables at threshold energies, which would be the primary purpose of a future $e^+e^-$ collider~\cite{Frey:1995ai}.
+In particular, this includes the top-quark mass determination, which is crucial for understanding the stability of the EW vacuum~\cite{Bezrukov:2012sa,Alekhin:2012py,Bednyakov:2015sca}.
+Many so-called threshold quark mass definitions~\cite{Beneke:1998rk,Pineda:2001zq,Marquard:2015qpa} have arisen from the heavy-quark EFT frameworks, and we know that the EW sector plays a crucial role in determining the $\overline{\mathrm{MS}}$ mass of the top quark~\cite{Hempfling:1994ar,Kniehl:1994dz,Jegerlehner:2012kn}.
+Thus, it stands to reason that the same is true for the threshold mass definitions.

+This paper is organized as follows.
+In Section~\ref{sec:Lagrangian}, we introduce our notation and write down the effective Lagrangian.
+In Section~\ref{sec:twoq}, we consider the bi-linear operators, evaluate the various form factors, and perform the matching to find the Wilson coefficients.
+In Section~\ref{sec:fourq}, we study the four-quark operators and extract their Wilson coefficients for the cases of unequal and equal quark masses.
+In Section~\ref{sec:discussion}, we undertake a detailed numerical analysis of the EW radiative corrections and compare them with the pure QCD ones.
+In Section~\ref{sec:conclusion}, we present our conclusions.